RADAR-base/radar-self-enrolment-definitions/README.md

 #### Consent

-The consent definitions define the consent form that the user must agree to before participating in the study.
+The consent definitions define mandatory and optional consent questions that the user must agree to before participating in the study.
 The consent definitions are stored in the `consent` directory.

 ## Scripts